r4yfon/is212-wfh-management-tool/deployment_README.md

    - Name: Derek Tan
    - Department: Sales
    - Staff ID: 140001
+   - Derek Tan is a direct subordinate of Jack Sim, so his WFH requests will be handled by Jack Sim

 1. Manager (Role 3)

    - Name: Siti Abdullah
    - Department: Sales
    - Staff ID: 140879
+   - Siti Abdullah is a direct subordinate of Derek Tan, so her WFH requests will be handled by Derek Tan

 1. Employee (Role 2)
    - Name: Sirirat Chaiyaporn
    - Department: Sales
    - Staff ID: 140001
+   - Sirirat Chaiyaporn is a direct subordinate of Siti Abdullah, so her WFH requests will be handled by Siti Abdullah

 The roles are predefined in the application given the approval by the teaching team that we do not need to create the login and authentication process.
 To switch between roles, you can click on the user icon in the top right corner of the application.